Homeschool Technology: E-readers

 Do you own an e-reader?
 When I first got my Nook I planned on using it for casual reading.
 I downloaded many of the free classics on Barnes & Noble.
 Eventually, I came to realize that I could store my pdf cookbooks and crochet patterns for trips and quick reference.

 It took my children bugging me to use my e-reader for me to realize that it was a perfect tool to use in our homeschool.

-We have always used free ebooks to supplement our learning, Usually I would print off the book one chapter at a time.
-This used up so much ink and paper, however, that it limited the amount of books we could use.
-With an e-reader we could take our books anywhere!
+We have always used free ebooks to supplement our learning, Usually, I would print off the book one chapter at a time.
+This used up so much ink and paper, however, that it limited the number of books we could use.
+With an e-reader, we could take our books anywhere!
 If we really needed to print a page or a picture from the book we still had that option on my computer.

 There are several reasons I chose an e-reader over an Ipad or similar tablet.
 The e-ink technology on the Nook and Kindle makes reading for long periods of time easy on the eyes.
 There is no glare and no back-light.

 I also chose the e-reader because of the price and size.
 I have a smartphone and adding a tablet didn't make sense for us as I don't leave the house that often.
 When we travel, I have my Nook in my purse and my husband has his laptop.